jackjliew/ai-openscale/getting-started.md

 --->

-- Next, select the [model type](/docs/services/ai-openscale/monitor-accuracy.html#understand-accuracy).
-For the sample model, there are multiple possible outcomes (five drug predictions), so select **Multiclass Classification** from the dropdown and click **Next**:
+- Next, select the [algorithm type](/docs/services/ai-openscale/monitor-accuracy.html#understand-accuracy).
+For the sample algorithm, there are multiple possible outcomes (five drug predictions), so select **Multiclass Classification** from the dropdown and click **Next**:

   ![Multiclass](images/multiclass.png)